danfuzz/samizdat/doc/samizdat-0/library-code.md

 This function is meant to make it a little easier to deal with the fact that *Samizdat Layer 0* prohibits use-before-def.

-#### `makeLibrary map <> map`

-Takes a library binding map and returns one that is just like the one given, except that the key `"LIBRARY"` is bound to the given map.
-This makes a `LIBRARY` binding into a form suitable for passing as the library / global context argument to evaluation functions (such as `sam0Eval`), in that callees can rightfully expect there to be a binding for `LIBRARY`.

 #### `partialApply function value* list? <> function`

 Partial function application.
 This takes a function and a number of arguments